We are celebrating 21 years! The Puerto Rican Cultural Center is the

 Since 1997, PRFDance has produced artistically acclaimed programming, handcraft artisans, comida criolla, and dancing for all, and authentic food.
 Our three-dancer company which debuted in 1998 is now a 20-member, multi-generational folklore company of dancers, musicians, and juniors.
-Our original single-dance-class program has unfurled, and today offers 12 weekly folkloric dance and music, community theatre, and indigenous cultural arts traditions.
+Our founding, single-class program has unfurled, and today offers 12 weekly folkloric dance and music, community theatre, and indigenous cultural arts traditions.